-Disclosure: I’ve included lodging and gear recommendations in this article.If you choose to purchase gear or book lodging through my links, I may earn a commission, at no cost to you.
+Disclosure: I’ve included lodging and gear recommendations in this article on the best time to visit Colorado.If you choose to purchase gear or book lodging through my links, I may earn a commission, at no cost to you.

 Shopping through my links helps support this small Colorado business and is greatly appreciated.
-This content is crafted with love, from selling platforms I use and trust myself for my own adventures.
+All recommendations are crafted with love, from platforms I use and trust myself for my own adventures.

 Afternoon thunderstorms are common in the summer months, and they can be extremely dangerous at higher elevations.

 So if you’re planning on hiking in the alpine or tackling one of Colorado’s many 14’ers during your visit, pack your headlamps and plan for a sunrise or pre-sunrise start for the most predictable and safe weather.

 Here in Colorado, we’re known for our aspen trees (and we have the most of them in the US!).
 They’re absolutely breathtaking in the fall, making this season one of the best times to visit Colorado.

 That said, you have to time things perfectly.
 Let me explain.
 Fall colors stick around for about 2 weeks, assuming an early snowstorm doesn’t roll in and cause the leaves to fall before peaking.